czkoko/SD-AI-Prompt/README.md

   SDXL can understand and restore these descriptions well, which is much better than using a lot of phrases.

-  There is no use of the prompt prefix specified by LLama 2, but it is better now, and there will be no unwanted expressions.

-  Because it needs to end automatically after running, it is impossible to intercept the ending suffix symbol.

-  Sometimes two prompts may be generated, using double time, but the shortcut will be filled with the correct prompt.

 - Install shortcuts from the following address: